ollie-bell/Pi-HPC-cluster/README.md

 | [(optional) Command medium picture hanging strips](https://www.amazon.co.uk/gp/product/B00LW1APOC/) | 1 | £7 | A clean, reversible way of sticking the Pi stack and power brick to the ethernet switch.
 Not necessarily the prettiest, but does the job and can easily be undone |
 | | TOTAL | £350.5

-Here is a photo of the final product for reference (ethernet connection from switch to router not shown, nor is the mains power cable.)
+Here is a photo of the final product for reference (ethernet connection from switch to router not shown, nor are the mains power cables for the switch and power brick.)

 <!-- ![Pi cluster photo](./images/pi-cluster.jpeg) -->